-So we’ve done some research for you.
 Away from the tourist hotspots of the Costa del Sol and the south of France, there is a wealth of little-known beaches to be discovered across Europe.
 And beyond the pristine sands and crystal-clear seas, find ancient villages, prehistoric monuments, gastronomic capitals and undisturbed wildlife.
 Here is our pick of the best little-known beach destinations in Europe that you should travel to right now.

 Karpas Peninsula, North Cyprus